IQ Scores. In Exercises 5–8, find the area of the shaded region. ... | Channels for Pearson+

 Normal Distribution

 Normal distribution is a probability distribution that is symmetric about the mean, depicting that data near the mean are more frequent in occurrence than data far from the mean.
 It is characterized by its bell-shaped curve, defined by its mean and standard deviation.
-In the context of IQ scores, the mean is 100 and the standard deviation is 15, indicating how scores are spread around the average.
+In this context, IQ scores are normally distributed with a mean of 100 and a standard deviation of 15.

 Recommended video: